VIDA-NYU/domain_discovery_tool/docs/install.rst

 Background Mode
 ~~~~~~~~~~~~~~~

 You must have docker compose installed to run the background version.
 For Mac docker-compose is included in the docker installation.
-For Ubuntu follow instructions in step 3. in `docker compose install for linux <https://docs.docker.com/compose/install/>`_
+For Ubuntu follow instructions under Linux tab in `docker compose install for linux <https://docs.docker.com/compose/install/>`_

 In order to run the docker version in background download :download:`docker-compose.yml <../docker-compose.yml>`.
 Use the following commands to run it: